 Property managers often fail to balance their expenditures.
 While one needs to look at earnings, expenditures play a crucial role in the savings and profitability of a company.
 Property management firms often do not know the neighborhood well.
 Either they make a huge one-off payment to the contractor or sign a contract to follow up on numerous property maintenance and repairs.

 Property management is a big industry.
 However, property management companies fail to capitalize on the renters due to a myriad of problems.
 They do little market research, are afraid of technology, are thinly spread out, try to expand quickly, overspend on repairs, and delay basic operations.
-Most of the property management firms aren’t able to keep up with the competition.
+Most property management firms aren’t able to keep up with the competition.
 Eliminating these problems is an absolute necessity if you want to thrive in the industry.

 OHI is a fifteen-year-old real estate services company working with 50+ commercial and residential real estate developers, funds and property management companies across USA.
 Our deep expertise in real estate accounting, financial analysis, lease administration and asset management has helped clients cut associated costs by 40-50%.
 We currently provide these services to a portfolio of 50000 units across clients.